Ugh-that-guy/teveller/Teveller-CRB.md

 11. Mass-produced ships enjoy a 10% discount.

 Ship Hull
 Hulls cost MCr0.1 per ton.
 This is modified by the ship’s configuration, as given below.
-The largest available starship hull in Cepheus Deluxe is 10000 tons.
+The largest available starship hull in TevellerRPG is 10000 tons.
 Starships can be constructed at Class-A starports, system ships (which lack jump drives) and small craft (vessels under 100 tons) can be constructed at Class-A or Class-B starports.
 Use the following table to determine the construction time of a spacecraft.
 Spacecraft Construction Times
 Ship Tonnage	Construction Time (weeks)